 “I want to show my love to you in this season, just you and Me.”

 Don’t skip out on that, it’s the most beautiful thing you can ever have!

 I realize that some women get married young and that is God’s will for their lives.
 That’s wonderful, and it teaches me that God works differently with everyone.
-I know some people with spouses that help them achieve their goals, and help them get close to God.
+I know some young couples who help each other achieve their goals and help them get close to God.
 That’s a beautiful thing.

 Some women don’t get married until later in life and there’s nothing wrong with that.
 There’s nothing wrong with you!
 Although marriage and children are an incredible blessing from God, they do not equal the ultimate satisfaction and fulfillment.
 You were created for the Lord and until you come to that realization and act on it, there will always be some type of frustration deep within you.

 Only a relationship with God can satisfy the deepest longings of your heart, whether you are married or single.

 “You have made us for yourself, O Lord, and our hearts are restless until they rest in you.”